top of page

 Virginia Chapel (rebuilt) on King's Road Alley, off Virginia Street in Richard Horwood's 1799 map of London overlaid on current map.
 Screenshot from Layers of London

-How do we remember, what do we remember when we can no longer see the physical traces of what went before?
+Standing at the junction of Pennington Street and a truncated Virginia Street today, it takes a real effort of imagination to envisage the eighteenth century Irish community discreetly attending religious services in the space that's now only the entrance to an underground car park.
+How do we remember and what do we remember when we can no longer see the physical traces of what went before?
 Does our collective memory 'stop' at what we can see today?

 Blog sources & further resources